 A lawyer who makes an effort to make you feel comfortable right off the bat and who demonstrates that he or she can clearly communicate with you to explain what is happening at every step of the way is fundamental to your understanding your options and your peace of mind.
 Trusting that your lawyer will deal with you directly, and answer all of your questions, will help ease any stress you may experience throughout your case.
 You also need to feel perfectly comfortable being open and honest with your lawyer.
 If you withhold information from your lawyer, even before committing to them, they won’t have a clear picture of your case and won’t be able to assess the strengths and weaknesses of your claim accurately.
 If you are uncomfortable talking to the lawyer about every aspect of your case and what’s going on in your life, that is a sign that maybe you should look elsewhere.

-At CAM LLP we are all senior lawyers who are friendly, caring people.
+At CAM LLP we are all experienced lawyers who are friendly, caring people.
 We deal directly with our clients from the start to finish of a claim.
-You will not be shunted off to a junior after our initial meeting, who you see, is who you get.
+You will not be shunted off to a junior after our initial meeting.
+Who you see, is who you get.
 We take the time you need to explain (everything), and we make it a point to stay in touch with you during your recovery so we remain up-to-speed on any developments in your recovery that may need our intervention, including making sure you are seen by the proper medical professionals.
-We are happy to explain our fees, and while we are senior counsel, our fees are comparable with (and often lower than) than other Edmonton firms.
+We are happy to explain our fees, and while we are experienced counsel, our fees are comparable with (and often lower than) than other Edmonton firms.
 We pay the upfront fees to move your case forward and we don’t get paid until your claim is successfully resolved at a settlement or in a court proceeding.